Caring What Other People Think

 And yet there are some people who wish to present themselves to the world as being without flaw—even without anything that anyone could construe as a flaw, or a failing, or a weakness.
 They wish to be impervious to criticism.
 They put in considerable effort into this pointless endeavor.

 I recommend speaking up, especially if you are one of those people who are excessively concerned about some symptom you have or some failing.
 You cannot put these weaknesses in perspective unless you see that most people will accept you in spite of them.
 Most of the time they will not think twice about something that may have haunted you for years.

 Some people will disapprove of you, of course.
 No matter who you are, some people will disapprove.
-They are in the business of looking down on everyone.
+Oftentimes, such people are in the business of looking down on everyone.
 They judge everybody unfavorably because of their own emotional needs.
-They will consider some people not well-enough educated, or from the wrong background, or too something or other--not classy enough for them.
-They are not worth paying attention to.
-Such a person—even if he/she is a family member-- is not worth paying attention to.
+They will consider some people not well-enough educated, or from the wrong background, or too something or other—not classy enough for them, perhaps.
+Such a person—even if he or she is a family member—is not worth paying attention to.

 It is possible to grow accustomed to this fact: Some people will like and approve of you, and some won’t.
 Some people (family members frequently) have a vested interest in thinking you are deficient.
 They will think you are in the wrong no matter what you do.
 But others will take one look at you and approve.
 They will admire you for things you take for granted.
 Try to find these people.

 (c) Fredric Neuman

 Follow Dr. Neuman's blog at fredricneumanmd.com/blog